Artillex-Studios/Documentation/Writerside/topics/AxGraves-Configuration.md

 * How many graves can a player have at once?
 * If the player hits the limit, the oldest grave will be removed.

+### spawn-height-limits

+* Allows you to define the maximum and minimum Y coordinate that a grave can spawn at in a specific world.

 ### blacklisted-death-causes

 * If players die from any of the following, no graves will be spawned